Non Conventional Bullets

 What exactly is a "Non Con"?

 Non Cons can come in several different configurations, some I am only now discovering.
 A solid copper hollow point that has 4 or 6 blades/petals that peel back and shear off as it penetrates, a solid brass hollow point, same configuration that does the same, blades shear after 2 inches of penetration then begin to radiate from center.
 I will explain this just below in detail.
 Another one that I recently lumped in the Non Con category is the North Fork Expanding Cup Point.

 OK now you say "Michael is Nuts", we just got through saying that anytime a bullet starts to break up or loose weight, we take a chance of not getting enough penetration, and now he is saying that's exactly what some of the Non Cons do?
 This is where we leave our "Conventional Teachings" and get outside the box.

-you can plainly see as the blades started to shear off, penetration increases.
+You can plainly see as the petals shear, penetration increases.
 This is true in animal tissue as well as test medium.
 As one increases velocity you increase trauma inflicted and penetration with these bullets.
 I used a 470 gr SSK/Lehigh Copper HP on 13 Australian buffalo with the 500 MDM, and the effect was incredible.
 Trauma inflicted was massive, animal reactions were like nothing I had ever seen before.
 Most bullets exited.

 Below you can see the trauma inflicted to a witness card 4 inches inside the test medium.
 This is a massive amount of trauma.

 Moving to the Brass Hollow Points we see a little different mode of operation with these.
 Brass being more brittle the blades shear off more consistently, instead of trying to hang onto the main bullet, they shear at 2 inches of penetration evenly, and all at the same moment.
 These begin to move away from the center of the wound channel in a star pattern.
-Again, penetration is far beyond any conventional lead core premium, even Brass Non Cons that are much lighter in weight and SD tend to penetrate further than any conventional expanding bullet.
-In addition, the brass blades that shear penetrate far beyond what I thought they would be capable of, destroying vital tissues within the body cavity.
-These blades act as secondary missiles destroying tissue beyond the main wound channel, and again the remaining slug continues to penetrate like a flat nose solid in a straight line.
+Penetration is far beyond any conventional lead core premium, even Brass Non Cons that are much lighter in weight and SD tend to penetrate further than any conventional expanding bullet.
+The brass blades that shear penetrate far beyond what I thought they would be capable of, destroying vital tissues within the body cavity.
+These blades act as secondary missiles destroying, slicing and dicing tissue beyond the main wound channel, and again the remaining slug continues to penetrate like a flat nose solid in a straight line.

 Something additional I learned about the brass NonCon in Zimbabwe in 2011 is that once these blades shear, around 2 inches in both test medium and animal tissue, the blades are working close to the bullet from Shear Point to around 5 inches of penetration before they begin to move far enough away from the center bullet to become secondary projectiles.
 During this short amount of penetration the blades are ripping tissue in conjunction with the center remaining bullet causing a massive amount of trauma.
 As animal tissue is elastic, and would under normal circumstances collapse back into the main wound channel, the area of penetration that the blades are ripping with the center bullet, this tissue is ripped and becomes part of the permanent wound channel, greatly traumatized, and enlarged beyond elastic return.

-Recently with one of the bullets you see above a deer was shot at 100 yards, the petals sheared in the exact same manner as the test work, and 5 of the blades exited the other side of the animal in a pattern, 12 inches away from the exit of the main slug.
+Recently with one of the bullets you see above a deer was shot at 100 yards, the blades sheared in the exact same manner as the test work, and 5 of the blades exited the other side of the animal in a pattern, 12 inches away from the exit of the main slug.
 Even I would not have thought that much penetration possible with the blades alone!
 This is the reason I call them "Blades", they do not push their way through tissue, they slice and dice their way to deeper penetration.

 Naturally these blades would not exit an animal the size of a buffalo, or moose.
 However they will do a lot of damage to internal organs, causing more trauma and destruction of tissue.